MrWolfZ/simplux/README.md

 import { createSimpluxModule, createMutations, createSelectors } from '@simplux/core'

-// state in simplux is contained in modules const counterModule = createSimpluxModule({
+// state in simplux is contained in modules identified by a unique name const counterModule = createSimpluxModule('counter', { value: 0 })
-  name: 'counter',
-  initialState: {
-    value: 0,
-  },
-})

 export const counter = {
   ...counterModule,